ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

-# SensorComponent *(GMX)*
+# <span style="color:#5bbcff; font-weight:bold;">RemoteControlComponent</span> *(GMX)*

 Status: AI-generated, 0/2 reviews

 ## Overview
-SensorComponent models radar and sensor hardware attached via body modules.
-It combines vision capabilities (shroud clearing) with electronics capabilities (jamming damage).
-SensorComponent inherits all properties from [Component](Component.md) and implements `IVisionComponent` and `IElectronicsComponent` interfaces, adding vision and jamming damage properties.
+RemoteControlComponent models remote control subsystems attached via body modules.
+It supports jamming damage separate from the main object's health and jamming damage.
+RemoteControlComponent inherits all properties from [CommunicationComponent](CommunicationComponent.md) (which includes all properties from [ElectronicsComponent](ElectronicsComponent.md) and [Component](Component.md)) and adds jamming damage capabilities.
 This is a module added inside `Object` entries.

 Available only in: *(GMX Zero Hour)*